-Aphelion Aerospace was founded in early 2019 by a group of experienced aerospace engineers.
+Aphelion Aerospace was founded in early 2019 by a group of new and experienced aerospace engineers.

 Miguel has more than 20 years of experience in engineering, leadership, and management of multidisciplinary engineering teams developing aircraft, launch vehicles, spacecraft, and associated ground support equipment in high-profile government and commercial space programs.
 Miguel is passionate about contributing to groundbreaking innovations in space exploration and aerospace transportation.

 With the intent of becoming an effective well-rounded leader, he has devoted his entire career to gaining a broad background in engineering and leadership, encompassing: small startups and large corporations; design, analysis, test, and manufacturing; propulsion, structures, mechanisms, and thermofluid systems; technical leadership; project and people management.
 Previous programs include ULA Vulcan rocket at Belcan, Orion spacecraft and A2100 satellites at Lockheed Martin, Falcon 9 and Falcon Heavy rockets at SpaceX, aircraft GNC at L3Harris, Joint Strike Fighter (JSF) F-35 aircraft engines and ISS habitat module at Honeywell, and NASA Space Shuttle Solid Rocket Booster processing at Northrop Grumman.

 Miguel holds a Master’s degree in Mechanical Engineering from UCLA.
 He also holds Bachelor’s degrees in both Mechanical Engineering and Aerospace Engineering from Arizona State University.